Donald R. Howard

-Donald Roy Howard (September 18, 1927 — March 2, 1987) was an American academic and author.
+Donald Roy Howard (September 18, 1927 – March 2, 1987) was an American academic and author.
 During the 1950s to 1960s, Howard began his academic career as an instructor and associate professor.
 From the mid-1960s to mid 1980s, Howard primarily worked as an English professor for Johns Hopkins University and Stanford University.
-As an author between the 1960s to 1980s, Howard primarily focused his works on Geoffrey Chaucer.
+As an author between the 1960s and 1980s, Howard primarily focused his works on Geoffrey Chaucer.
 During this time period, Howard received a National Endowment for the Humanities fellowship and the Guggenheim Fellowship twice.
 His posthumously published biography, Chaucer: His Life, His Works, His World, received the 1987 National Book Critics Circle Award in the biography/autobiography category.

 Early life and education

 On September 18, 1927, Howard was born in St. Louis, Missouri.
 During his childhood, Howard lived in Swampscott, Massachusetts.
 For his post-secondary education, Howard first received a Bachelor of Arts from Tufts University in 1950.
 He later obtained a Master of Arts in 1951 from Rutgers University and a Doctor of Philosophy in 1954 from the University of Florida.